How to Use Terminal on Mac

 thumbnail

 The Mac Terminal is a command line system that can help you quickly take control of your operating system and make changes.
-Getting to the Terminal app is easy – you can navigate via your Mac’s Finder or through Spotlight.
+Getting to this app is easy – you can navigate via your Mac’s Finder or through Spotlight.
 In this article, we will discover how to open and use Mac Terminal.

 How to open Terminal on Mac